+Preparing to study abroad requires time, planning, and organizational skills.
 Once you have been selected to study abroad by International Programs, there are still more steps to take.
 In addition to the information below, there will be specific tasks and information related to your study abroad program.
-International Programs will email a program-specific handbook to you, which you should read and understand thoroughly.

 Study Abroad Handbook

 Resources about studying abroad (destinations, cross-cultural communication, program brochures, etc) are available on campus.
-A list of these resources is available in the Forms section of the Study Abroad Participants website.
+International Programs has compiled a reference list to help you identify some of these available resources.
 This list is not exhaustive; use it as a starting point for your own study abroad research!

 All students studying abroad with International Programs are required to take a one credit pre-departure course called International Perspectives (INTL BUS 365).
 Admitted study abroad students will receive information about enrolling for the course after they have been admitted.

 Students studying abroad summer 2016 and fall 2016 will receive more information in the spring about the course, which is scheduled to be held Tuesdays 3/29, 4/5, 4/12, 4/19, 4/26 and 5/3/2016 from 5:30 to 7:30 p.m.
 Study abroad participants who will be enrolled in 18 credits during the spring 2016 semester should contact International Programs.